20 Appendices

 - The character string

-is being saved to an object calledstudent_responses_url
+"https://goo.gl/bUeMhV"is being saved to an object calledstudent_responses_url.

 - We concatenate your working directory file path to the desired file name for the

-.
+.csvusing a function calledpaste0.
+This is stored in another object calledstudent_responses_file_name.
 This creates a file name with a file path in your working directory and it saves the file in the folder that you are working in.

 - In short, the

-function needs to know
+download.file()function needs to know

 - where the file is coming from (which you tell it through the

-) argument and - where the file will be saved (which you tell it through the
+urlargument) and - where the file will be saved (which you tell it through the

 Understanding how R is working in these terms can be helpful for troubleshooting and reaching out for help.
 It also helps you to use functions that you have never used before.

-20.1.3 Loading a .csv
+20.1.3 Loading a .csv file

 Okay, we’re ready to go.